Incredible innovations that are changing travel as we know it

 Spike Aerospace, Inc.

 Dreaming of a trip across the pond?
-A ground-breaking new supersonic jet could slash the time it’ll take passengers to hop across the Atlantic.
-The novel aircraft – Spike S-512 Quiet Supersonic Jet – is pioneered by Spike Aerospace and could eventually see travellers reach New York from London in as little as 1.5 hours.
+A groundbreaking new supersonic jet could slash the time it’ll take passengers to hop across the Atlantic.
+The novel aircraft – Spike S-512 Diplomat Supersonic Jet – is pioneered by Spike Aerospace and will see travellers reach New York from London in just three hours.

 A new supersonic jet